zkan/zuora-python/README.md

-# zuora-python
+# Zuora Python Library

-Python library for the Zuora API
+The Zuora Python library provides convenient access to the Zuora API from applications written in Python.